Pearl re-stringing, pearl cleaning, lengthening and shortening strands, beaded jewelry repair and custom design services by mail in the USA since 2008

-Lately I've been getting a lot of requests to use small knots between the pearls.
-The size of the knots is determined by the size of the drill hole in the pearls or beads.
+I sometimes get requests to use small knots between the pearls.
+Knot size is determined solely by the size of the drill hole.
 I do tighten the knots down as much as possible.

 On most pearl strands there are slight variations in size, quality and luster.
 When I re-string I pick the biggest and best pearls from your strand to go front and center and the smallest to go near the clasp.
 This makes the clasp a little easier to fasten and the slight graduation makes for a visually graceful strand.
 If you have a higher quality strand this will probably already have been done and I will therefore keep all your pearls in the same order.
 If it has not been done I will do it for you unless you specify otherwise.
 On long or continuous strands slightly different sized pearls are alternated.

-NOTE that many fine jewelry stores who re-string pearls on silk will attach clasps by using bead tips/clamps at the end of the strand instead of using french wire and weaving back through the last three pearls.
+Many fine jewelry stores who re-string pearls on silk will attach clasps by using bead tips/clamps at the end of the strand instead of using French wire and weaving back through the last three pearls.
 This is done because very few jewelry stores have anyone on staff with the skill or patience for fine pearl stringing.
 Metal edges on the bead tips will cut into the silk over time.
 When re-stringing a piece that has bead clamps I remove them and weave the ends back through.
 This may shorten the strand by a few mm.

-My turn around time is usually only 3-5 business days, but can be longer at busy times.
-Allow 2-3 extra days for drying time if I am also cleaning your pearls for you.
-Allow extra time for long, complex, graduated or multi-strand pieces.
-Bridal season, Christmas and when I'm on vacation, times can be much longer.
+My turn around time is usually 1-2 weeks, but can be longer at busy times and for long, complex, graduated or multi-strand pieces.
+Bridal season, Christmas and when I'm on vacation, times can be a little longer.